ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-26-gitifying-svn-how-i-brought-modern-version-control-to-an-ageold-system.md

 Collaboration wasn't much better.
 SVN’s centralized nature meant we were tethered to a constant internet connection.
 Want to commit a small change?
 Make sure you’re online!
 Working remotely?
 Better hope your VPN is cooperating.
 This lack of offline access was a major productivity killer.

-And let's not forget about the limited visibility into our project's history.
-SVN's linear approach made it difficult to track down the source of bugs or understand how different parts of the codebase had evolved over time.
+And let's not forget that code review didn't exist.
+You just made a commit and done.
+We lived this way.
+It was funny when you and your colleague were working on the same file and whoever commit last without updating the repository ended up removing the implementation of the colleague who commit first.

 The impact of these SVN struggles was undeniable.
-Deadlines slipped, frustration mounted, and our once-efficient team started to feel the strain.
+As I was used to working with good tools, it was a bit difficult to work with SVN.
 Something had to give.
 A full switch to Git seemed ideal, but migrating our entire codebase and getting everyone on board felt like a Herculean task we weren't prepared for.

 ## Discovering git svn